dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 Async2 IL is broadly similar to the existing IL semantics with the following restrictions.

 1. Usage of the `localloc` instruction is forbidden
-3. The `ldloca` and `ldarga` instructions are redefined to return managed pointers instead of pointers.
+2. The `ldloca` and `ldarga` instructions are redefined to return managed pointers instead of pointers.
-4. A pinning local cannot be validly used with a local variable.
+3. A pinning local cannot be validly used with a local variable.
-5. As an initial restriction that is not fundamental, the `tail.` prefix is not permitted
+.
+As an initial restriction that is not fundamental, the `tail.` prefix is not permitted

-Notably, the design permits byrefs and ref structs to be used within async2 methods.
+4. Use of byrefs and ref structs within async2 methods may or may not be acceptable.
+The currently JIT focussed prototype is designed with the same limitations as the existing async model, and thus does not work with byref data.
+However, the unwinder approach is able to tolerate byrefs.

 #### EH Semantics
 No call to a method with an async2 modreq will be permitted in a finally, fault, filter, or catch clause.
 If such a thing exists, the program is invalid.